Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

 \end{example}

 Determining the direction of the Hopf bifurcation in the system (\ref{38*}) at \(\gamma=0\) is nontrivial when \(\alpha\) or \(\beta\) is negative.
 Moreover, the large number of oscillators in the network makes it even more difficult.
 For simplicity, we only consider the case of two coupled oscillators, i.e., \(N=2\).
-We use the techniques described in [20].

 For a system of the form (1) with the bifurcation parameter \(\nu\), let \(J_{\pmb{f}}(\nu)\) be the Jacobian at the equilibrium point \(\pmb{x}_{*}(\nu)\), i.e., \(J_{\pmb{f}}(\nu)=\frac{\partial \pmb{f}(\pmb{x};\nu)}{\partial {\pmb{x}}}|_{\pmb{x}=\pmb{x}_{*}}\).
 Suppose \(J_{\pmb{f}}(\nu)\) has \(m\) pairs of complex conjugate eigenvalues, \(\{\lambda_{i+}, \lambda_{i-}\}\), where \(\lambda_{i+}\) have positive imaginary parts and \(\lambda_{i-}\) have negative ones, and \(n-2m\) real eigenvalues, \({\lambda_{r}}_j\).
 Let \(\text{Re}(\lambda_{1+}) \geqslant \text{Re}(\lambda_{2+}) \geqslant \cdots \geqslant \text{Re}(\lambda_{m+})\) and let \({\lambda_r}_1 \geqslant {\lambda_r}_2 \geqslant \cdots \geqslant {\lambda_r}_{n-2m}\).
 The system can be rewritten as \(\dot{\pmb{x}}=\pmb{f}(\pmb{x};\nu)=J_{\pmb{f}}(\nu)\pmb{x}+\pmb{h}(\pmb{x})\), where \(\pmb{h}(\pmb{x})\) is the nonlinear term.